voxmedia/target-bigquery/README.md

     * `truncate`: Deleting all previous rows and uploading the new ones to the table
     * `incremental`: **Upserting** new rows into the table, using the **primary key** given by the tap connector (if it finds an old row with same key, updates it.
 Otherwise it inserts the new row)
- - WARNING: we do not recommend using `incremental` option as it might result in loss of production data.
-We recommend using `append` option instead which will preserve historical data.
+ - WARNING: We do not recommend using `incremental` option (which uses `MERGE` SQL statement).
+It might result in loss of production data, because historical records get updated.
+Instead, we recommend using the `append` replication method, which will preserve historical data.

 Sample **target-config.json** file: